-Whole sample trends (practitioners across all professions)
+Whole sample trends (practitioners across the National Scheme)

 We observed several trends in the total practitioner sample that generally held true across professions.

 In addition, some findings remain largely unchanged from previous years' surveys so have not been explored beyond the total sample level.